Skip to Content

 Places To Stop On The Way To Vegas

-Route 66 Museum turned out to be my favourite stop on the drive from Los Angeles to Las Vegas.
-It’s a volunteer run museum all about Route 66.
+The California Route 66 Museum turned out to be my favourite stop on the drive from Los Angeles to Las Vegas.
+It’s a volunteer run museum all about Route 66 in Victorville.

 The staff was also super friendly and helpful, you can tell they really care about what they do.
 Ask them anything about the 60s and Route 66 and I assure you they’ll have an answer.
 Be sure to ask them for other suggestions for other things to see driving to Vegas along route 66.